How to Build an AI Agent

 Two Main Approaches to AI Agent Development

-When it comes to how to build an AI agent, there are two primary approaches: building one from scratch or leveraging an existing framework.
+When it comes to building AI agents, there are two primary approaches: creating one from scratch or leveraging an existing framework.
 The right choice depends on factors such as budget, development timeline, and the level of customization required.

 Developing an AI Agent from Scratch